 If your business isn’t that complicated, you won’t need a forensic accountant to prove your loss of wages/income – just a current financial statement and your tax returns for the past several years.

 If you were working with potential customers and lost them when you were injured, you can include copies of your correspondence to prove how close you were to bring them on.
 If you can get them to write a letter confirming they would have become a customer had you not been injured, that’s even better.

 Don’t be tempted to exaggerate your financial losses as every document submitted for evidence in your claim will be very closely scrutinized.
 Take your documentation to your usual accountant and ask them to prepare a financial report supporting your calculations.
 The adjuster can’t refuse to reimburse your lost income simply because you’re self-employed, but they’re likely to dispute the amount requested at first.

-Ultimately, it comes down to how well you can prove the legitimacy of that lost income as a result of the accident you’ve endured.
-Our lawyers at the Thompson Law Firm are here to help see your lost wages claim through—and ensure you get paid.
+Ultimately, it comes down to how well you can prove the legitimacy of that loss of wages/ income as a result of the accident you’ve endured.